 John and I hung out some more after that, but John wanted to drive back to his place that same evening (with the pantorouter that I gave him).
 It was nice to catch up.
 I should visit John at his new place some time.
 (Update December 2016: I did visit him)

-I last visited him in in June 2011 at his old place (see picture at left), in his garage workshop, before he had a website or started making YouTube videos.
+Before that I visited him in in June 2011 at his old place (see picture at left), in his garage workshop, before he had a website or started making YouTube videos.
 At the time I posted an article about his homemade bar clamps and disk sander.

 Bob Clagett (2015)